cannibalox/movie-cli/README.md

 ## configuration

 - edit the `config.js` file in a text editor and fill in your api keys, change options as required.
-- by default, movie info will be saved in the clipboard, this bahavior can be toggled off in the config.js
+- by default, the movie info will be saved in the clipboard, this behavior can be toggled off in the config.js
 - for logseq users:
-  - the movie info can be saved as a markdown file with `property:: value`
+  - the movie metadata can be saved as a markdown file as `property:: value`. it can add a `title::` and fill default `tags::`
-  - don't forget to set your date format n the config file to match your logseq date format
+  - don't forget to set your date format in the config file to match your logseq date format
-  - the script can optionally ask for a custom rating and watched date, they will be saved as properties `rating::` and `watched:: [[%date%]]`
+  - the script can optionally asks for a custom rating and watched date, they will be saved as properties `rating::` (converted to star) and `watched:: [[%date%]]`
   - filepaths should have trailing slashes or backslashes - on windows, use double backslashes.

 ## new features and improvements